raphafe96/ViBra/GUI_and_precompiled_Windows/README.md

 The viewer (`MainApplication`, Python 3, Matplotlib, 3Dmol.js) reads the three output files and provides a rich environment for analysis and comparison:

-- **Gaussian broadening:** each transition at frequency νₖ with intensity Iₖ is represented as
+- **Gaussian broadening:** each transition is represented as a Gaussian function with broadening options.
-  S(ν) = Σₖ Iₖ exp[−(ν−νₖ)²/(2σ²)],
-  with σ = FWHM/(2√(2 ln 2)).
-FWHM is adjustable via stepper and direct text entry.
-- **Temperature-dependent spectra:** for T > 0 K, VCI intensities are Boltzmann-weighted:
+- **Temperature-dependent spectra:** for T > 0 K, VCI intensities are Boltzmann-weightet.
-  Iₖᵉᶠᶠ = Iₖ (p₀ − pₖ), where pₖ = exp(−h c νₖ / k_B T)/Z and hc/k_B = 1.438777 cm·K.
 Temperature is adjustable from 0 to 950 K.
 - **JCAMP-DX overlay:** experimental spectra in JCAMP-DX format (`.jdx`/`.dx`) can be loaded.
 Transmittance is automatically converted to absorbance, negative values are clipped, and the result is normalised.
 - **ALS baseline correction:** for experimental spectra exhibiting a sloping baseline, an Asymmetric Least Squares (ALS) algorithm estimates and subtracts a smooth baseline.
-The cost function
-  Q(z) = Σᵢ wᵢ(yᵢ − zᵢ)² + λ‖Dz‖²
-  is minimised iteratively, where D is the second-difference matrix.
-The smoothness parameter λ and asymmetry parameter p are adjustable via steppers with real-time redisplay.
 - **Peak inspection:** clicking a VCI peak label displays the frequency, intensity, and three leading CI coefficients with quantum-number assignments (e.g., "v₁ + 2v₃").
-Buttons launch 3D normal-mode animations for any involved mode.
+Buttons launch 3D normal-mode animations for any involved mode (only available when vscf.out is loaded together with intensities.txt).
-- **Data export:** the displayed spectrum can be saved as a text file and as a 300 dpi PNG image.
+- **Data export:** the displayed spectrum can be saved as a text file and as PNG image.
 - **3D normal-mode animation:** sinusoidal displacement trajectories (60 frames, adjustable amplitude) are generated from `normal_mode.txt`, saved as JSON, and rendered via an auto-generated HTML page with embedded 3Dmol.js viewer supporting play/pause, frame slider, speed control, and adjustable rendering styles and atomic radii.
 If a symmetry-adapted VCI is performed, the symmetry elements can also be displayed.